tkenning/dev.na.bambora.com/source/docs/guides/onboarding.md

 #### Authentication

-Every request that is made to the Onboarding and Payments API requires an API access token, and can be included in the authorisation header:
+Every request that is made to the Onboarding and Payments API requires an API access token, and can be included in the header:

 `Authorization: Bearer YOUR_TOKEN_HERE`